Secure CheckoutPersonal information is secured with SSL technology.

 PART II VIRTUAL REALITY SYSTEMS

-8. Experience Design.
-Applying VR to a Problem
+9. Experience Conception and Design: Applying VR to a Problem

 - Features substantive, illuminating coverage designed for technical or business readers and the classroom

 - Examines VR's constituent technologies, drawn from visualization, representation, graphics, human-computer interaction and other fields

 - Provides (via a companion website) additional case studies, tutorials, instructional materials, and a link to an open-source VR programming system

 - Includes updated perception material and new sections on game engines, optical tracking, VR visual interface software, and a new glossary with pictures

 Advanced undergraduates and graduate students studying virtual reality in a variety of disciplines, including computer science, engineering, medicine, etc.; Professionals interested in Virtual Reality from such fields as computer graphics, engineering, science, education, and art

 - Paperback ISBN: